Cleaning Guides

 8. Wash the tap with fresh hot water to remove any remaining lemon juice and small leftover pieces.

 Lemon juice works for chrome, but it can cause damage to brass.
-That’s why if you have brass taps, you need to clean them with a white vinegar solution.
+That’s why if you have brass taps covered with limescale, it’s better to clean them with a white vinegar solution.
+You need to:

-1. Mix one part of white vinegar and one part of water in a container.
+1. Mix one part white vinegar and one part water in a container.

-2. Soak a clean rag into the mix.
+2. Soak a clean rag in the mix.

 3. Scrub the limescale as much as you can.